Mariners Village 3

 No analysis available

-Multiple listings mention a community pool as a key amenity without specifying it as a saltwater pool.
-Searched for 'salt water pool', 'saltwater', 'saline', and 'salt pool' and found no mentions.
+Multiple listings note the community pool as an amenity but do not specify saltwater.
+Searched for 'salt water pool', 'saltwater', 'salt pool', and 'saline pool' with no matches.

 Multiple listings for Mariners Village 3 explicitly advertise in‑unit laundry, with remarks such as “Washer/dryer in the unit off first floor half bath,” “washer/dryer in unit,” and “Washer/dryer hookups in the unit.”
 Combined with MLS data showing 15 of 17 listings including washer/dryer in inclusions, this indicates that in‑unit laundry is a common and established feature in this complex.
 Buyers seeking units with in‑unit laundry should consider this building.